seawind543/react-token-input/README.md

 Method    | Description   | Note
 ---------- | :------------ | :---
-focus  | Sets focus on TokenInput. | It will focus on the creator not the inline-editor
+focus  | Set focus on TokenInput. | It will focus on the creator not the inline-editor

 If you are using TypeScript, reference the code below for the typing of useRef.